 While the molecular basis of resistance is well known for many agrochemicals, there remain agrochemicals for which targets are not known.
 There are key agrochemicals, such as metalaxyl (the key control measure for downy mildew) for which field resistance is readily observed but the genetic cause (and therefore a genetic test for resistance) is unavailable.
 The AWRI-led portion of this project therefore also aims to use genome sequencing technology to determine the genetic basis for resistance of Plasmopara viticola (downy mildew) to metalaxyl, providing the means to design a simple genetic test for the presence of field resistance.
 Here, the AWRI will be responsible for isolating, and obtaining genomic DNA from phenotyped downy mildew isolates so that whole genome sequencing and assembly may be performed.
 Finally, genome sequencing approaches and metagenomics will be explored for subsequent population analysis of trunk disease isolates, in collaboration with the SARDI-led project, ‘Grapevine trunk disease management for vineyard longevity in diverse climates in Australia’.

 Improving the understanding of agrochemical resistance in powdery mildew

 Previous research showed that known resistance mutations to many commonly used agrochemicals are prevalent in both powdery and downy mildew.
 However, it is not yet fully understood how the presence of the mutations relates to loss of field efficacy for key agrochemicals.
 This is an important question to be answered before genetic tests can be used to inform viticultural practices.
-The AWRI is applying next-generation sequencing to map the prevalence of known resistance mutations in laboratory-based populations of powdery mildew being studied by SARDI researchers.
-These experiments aim to shed light on the relationship of the mutations with the development of field-relevant levels of agrochemical resistance, such that a genetic test can be used to help growers make decisions about agrochemical use.
+The AWRI is working with SARDI to use next-generation sequencing to track the prevalence of resistance alleles in both powdery and downy mildew.
+During the year, key resistance loci were genotyped across a number of powdery and downy mildew samples.